alucryd/oxyromon/README.md

 ### TODO

-- Support RVZ (when dolphin adds it to its CLI)
-- Iron out dat upgrades and their effect on existing romfiles
+- Support compressing ISO to CHD now that PCSX2 supports it
 - Find a way to automatically update dats, or at least check if updates are available
+- Support RVZ when dolphin adds it to its CLI

 ## oxyromon